 How Would You Advise...?
 Part III

 I have four illustrations with four essential questions that should be asked for each illustration.
-Last week was illustration one.
-This week is illustration 3.
+This is illustration 3.

 A teenager has been slipping out of her house every Sunday evening to attend a nearby Catholic church youth meeting.
 She knows her mother would be angry if she found out that her daughter was going to this church, so she had had to do it secretly.
 The daughter feels that the activities at this Catholic church are a great help to her.

 Should she continue secretly attending the Catholic Church?
 Or should she stop attending if her mother objects?

 First Essential Question: Did They Have Mature Attitudes?

 The teenager who began to secretly attend a near-by- Catholic Church had previously developed the attitudes of rebellion and self-will toward her mother.
 By responding properly to her mother, she would allow her mother to see that her old attitudes had changed as a result of attending the church, and she would be advancing the most powerful encouragement as to why her mother should allow her to continue attending the church.

 2nd Essential Question: Did They Discern Basic Intentions?

 The basic intentions of the teenagers mother were not to stop the girl from going to church but to develop obedience toward her parents.
 This obedience involved assuming responsibilities around the home rather than "running off all the time." the mother observed that some of the friends her daughter had met at this church were not obeying their parents and also condemned their parents for not being as "spiritual" as they were.
 She did not want her daughter to develop these attitudes.

 3rd Essential Question: Did They Design Creative Alternatives?